rat-h/lut4brian/README.md

 Usually, this range goes between the lowest possible to the highest possible voltages.
 The range is divided into intervals with constant steps.
 For example, this may be a range from −100 to 60 mV with 1 mV step.
-With precomputed tables, one solves differential equations using linear interpolation between table rows instead of computing exponential functions.
+With precomputed tables, one solves differential equations using linear interpolation between table columns instead of computing exponential functions.
-The voltage at a current time moment of a numerical solution is used to find indices of two rows in the lookup table closest to the membrane voltage.
+The voltage at a current time moment of a numerical solution is used to find indices of two columns in the lookup table closest to the membrane voltage.
 Using these two indices, one can query values for all steady-states and time constants of gating variables and linearly interpolate between these values - like this:
 ![Illustration of lookup table approximation, as a linear interpolation between values in the table (red lines at the base of each arch). ](images/SP-Figure1.jpg)